 </article>

-It's simple and intuitive, as the HTML order matches the visual order perfectly.
+Since the HTML markup order matches the visual order exactly, it is simple and intuitive.

-※ <article>The first element in a header is preferred, but not an absolute requirement.
-If you prioritize consistency with the visual order, this pattern is fine.
+Note: While it is recommended that the first element of be a heading, it is not an absolute requirement.
+If prioritizing alignment with visual order, this pattern is acceptable.

 <a href="#" id="link-text" class="card-detail-link" aria-labelledby="link-text article-title">